SeaQL/sea-orm/COMMUNITY.md

 ## Learning Resources

-If you have an article, tutorial, podcast or video reated to SeaORM and want to share it with the community, feel free to submit a PR and add it to the list below!
+If you have an article, tutorial, podcast or video related to SeaORM and want to share it with the community, feel free to submit a PR and add it to the list below!

 ### Tutorials